valerianoalmondo/playingWithSpringBoot/README.md

 ### Project Overview

-- Creating diagram to understand the picture of project in my mind.
+- Creating diagram to understand the picture of project in my mind: http://draw.io.

 - Choosing to create this project with Spring initializr to make it fast and simple as possible: https://start.spring.io.